Santo, el Enmascarado de Plata translation

 , the Mexican sport of pro wrestling

-Goes hand-in-hand with Cool Mask
+This trope goes hand-in-hand with the Cool Mask

 open/close all folders